ableyjoe/uwo-mesc/ECE-9609B-001-GW19/presentation2/presentation2-notes.md

 are implemented with NS records.

-Absent any configuration errors in any part of the system, an authoriative DNS server will either respond with an authoritative answer to the query received from a recursive resolver, if it is authoritative for an enclosing zone, or will return a referral to another authoritative server, in particular one authoritative for
+Absent any configuration errors in any part of the system, an authoritative DNS server will either respond with an authoritative answer to the query received from a recursive resolver, if it is authoritative for an enclosing zone, or will return a referral to another authoritative server, in particular one authoritative for